MCore-Services-bv/teamleader-sdk/docs/deals/deals.md

 # Deals

-Manage deals in Teamleader Focus.
-This resource provides complete CRUD operations for managing sales opportunities, including status management and phase transitions.
+Manage sales deals in Teamleader Focus.
+This resource provides comprehensive functionality for creating, updating, and tracking deals through your sales pipeline.

 ## Endpoint